rameerez/dashboards/README.md

 ![Dashboard](https://via.placeholder.com/150)

-`dashboards` has a minimal setup so you can quickly build dashboards with metrics, charts, and tables.
+`dashboards` has a minimal setup so you can quickly build dashboards with metrics, charts, tables, summaries, and change-over-period indicators.

 ## Installation